0x42697262/obsidian_files/Notes/020 Studies/Think.md

 Rephrasing the Republic Act No. 10173, it is about protecting an individual's right to data privacy regarding personal information in information and communication systems be it in the government or private sectors such as businesses or nonprofit organizations.
 Due to this act, organizations should oblige in securing and protecting an individual's personal information.
 Carelessly handling sensitive personal information can potentially lead them to court trials.
 Filipinos can then rest assure that their data are protected properly and should only be used accordingly based on their stated purposes.
 Otherwise, one can file a lawsuit against an organization.

 ### 4. What are the underlying principles of the Data Privacy Act of the Philippines with respect to the processing of personal data?
 Discuss.
+>[!INFO]
+>SEC.
+11. _General Data Privacy Principles._ – The processing of personal information shall be allowed, subject to compliance with the requirements of this Act and other laws allowing disclosure of information to the public and adherence to the principles of transparency, legitimate purpose and proportionality.

+There are six underlying principles of data privacy act.
+These personal information must, be collected and used for a specific and legitimate purposes to which then must be processed fairly and according to the law.
+When such purpose is a necessity, it must be up to date, accurate, and relevant, then the inaccurate and incomplete data must be updated, destroyed, or restricted from access.
+Personal information collected should only be adequate and not excessive with relation to its purpose.
+And to only store the personal information collected for a specific period of time that is in according to its purpose which must also be kept in a form that permits identification of data subjects.

 ### 5. What types of personal information are covered by the Data Privacy Act of 2012?
 Describe.
+These types are sensitive personal information which means the personal information of a person and privileged information which refers to any and all forms of data.
+Personal information can be anything as long as it can identify an individual as for the privileged information that regards with the court of the law and information that does not need to be disclosed in legal proceedings.

 ### 6. What is the main (ethical) issue in the business sector that has implications on privacy?
 How about for the government systems?
 Compare.
+Data collection for both business sector and government systems.
+In business sector, businesses mine personal data and collect them to be used for marketing and personalization which can help their market revenue increase in sales.
+Which is why sometimes you'll notice that you have certain advertisements targeted at you, this is called targeted ads.
+Some are called personalized ads that are based on your preferences.
+As for the government systems, data collection is mostly used for surveillance and national security.
+Millions of its citizens are monitored to detect terrorism and prevent them, or to even catch wanted criminals.

 ### 7. What are the two kinds of approaches in protecting one’s privacy?
 Describe.
+The two kinds of approaches to protect against one's privacy are by using privacy enhancing-technologies and throught the Rights and Laws.
+In the technology aspect, data can be encrypted to protect them against unauthorized access or use standard procedures in protecting privacy.
+As for the rights and laws there are two kinds, these are free market view where the consumers have the freedom of choice and consumer protection view which protects the consumers from breaching their privacy.

 ### 8. What are the two (2) contrasting viewpoints on privacy under rights and laws?
 Summarize.
+The two contrasting viewpoints are: Free Market View and Consumer Protection View.
+Free market view allows the consumers to have freedom of choice, the diversity of individual tastes and values, and freedom in general.
+As for the consumer protection view, the consumers privacy should be protected by the organization handling their data.
+Consumers should also be educated on what they do not have knowledge of.

+---
+A bit lacking on this lesson but it was alright I guess.
+If you have a social media account, you should be aware of the actions that you do every moment.
+Who knows that every picture you upload, every memes you share, every comments you engage can potentially be used against you in the future.

 # Week 7
 ### 1. What is professional ethics?
 What is professional code of ethics?
 Compare.